Being an International

 But feeling like a fish out of water doesn’t feel cool at all

-Hi, I’m Rhys, and my multicultural life began at birth (43 years ago) — I was born in India, grew up in Queens, New York and my ancestry is from Burma and China.
+Hi, I’m Rhys, and my multicultural life began at birth (43 years ago) — I grew up in Queens, New York, born in India but my heritage is from Burma and China.
 Now I live in Amsterdam and my wife is Polish-French.

-Now I help International Professionals and Third Culture Individuals to overcome the challenges of making friends and business connections, becoming valued and accepted for what makes you different, navigating cultural differences with more ease (and less stress), while creating a sense of home, wherever you are.
+Now I help Individuals and International Professionals to overcome the challenges of making friends and business connections, becoming valued, successful and accepted for what makes you different, navigating cultural differences with more ease (and less stress), while creating a sense of home, wherever you are.

 You might find that your confidence has taken a hit.
 That you’re insecure about your career growth, opportunities, and how you relate to other people.
 And you’re probably frustrated.